translation/laravel/README.md

 a translated PHP file in your `lang` folder), you will need to create a new project on Translation.io and run `php artisan translation:init` for them to appear.

+### Edit Language

+To edit existing languages while keeping their translations (e.g. changing from `en` to `en-US`).

+ 1. Create a new project on Translation.io with the correct languages.
+ 2. Adapt `config/translation.php` (new API key and languages)
+ 3. Adapt directory language names in `resources/lang` (optional: adapt GetText `.po` headers)
+ 4. Execute "php artisan translation:init" and check that everything went fine.
+ 5. Invite your collaborators in the new project.
+ 6. Remove the old project.

+Since you created a new project, the translation history and tags will unfortunately be lost.

 ### Custom Languages

 You may want to add a custom language that is derived from an existing language.